johnwargo/eleventy-new-post/readme.md

 by John M. Wargo (https://johnwargo.com)

 √ Enter a title for the post: ...
 Populated Post
-√ Select an article category from the list: » Dogs
+√ Select one or more categories from the list: » Dogs

 Getting bacon ipsum text (this may take a few seconds)...
 Writing content to D:\dev\node\11ty-new-post\src\posts\2023\populated-post.md